fjwright/Run-REDUCE-0/UserGuide.md

 of the `BYE` and `QUIT` commands via the input editor, but this is less reliable.)
 This menu item is disabled unless REDUCE is running.

+### Clear I/O Display

+This completely erases all text from the `Input/Output Display` pane and its associated buffer.
+If you want to save it, use the `Save Session Log...` item on the `File` menu before erasing it!

 ### Configure REDUCE...

 This brings up a dialogue box that allows you to configure the